David Phillip Jones, K.C.

-He is co-author of Jones & de Villars’ Principles of Administrative Law (6th edition 2014), co-editor of the Administrative Law Reports, and frequent author of legal articles and presentations.
+He is co-author of Jones & de Villars’ Principles of Administrative Law (7th edition 2020), was co-editor of the Administrative Law Reports, and frequent author of legal articles and presentations.
 David was the co-recipient of the 2009 Medal from the Council of Canadian Administrative Tribunals, and in 2012 received the Distinguished Service Award for Legal Scholarship from the Law Society of Alberta and the Alberta Branch of the Canadian Bar Association.
 He is one of the foremost administrative lawyers in Canada.

 David’s legal wisdom is respected across Canada.
-He is the Conflict of Interest Commissioner for Yukon and for the Northwest Territories, Chancellor of the Anglican Church of Canada, and a Chartered Arbitrator.
+He is the Conflict of Interest Commissioner for Yukon, Integrity Commissioner for the Northwest Territories, a Chartered Arbitrator and former Chancellor of the Anglican Church of Canada.
 His practice includes all areas of administrative law, commercial and labour arbitration, and “point of law” litigation.

 VAVILOV: WHAT IT DOES AND WHAT IT DOES NOT DO